View this document as: a single page | multiple pages.

 Senior Agency Official for Privacy (SAOP)

-Person responsible for ensuring that an agency complies with privacy requirements and manages privacy risks.
-The SAOP is also responsible for ensuring that the agency considers the privacy impacts of all agency actions and policies that involve PII.
+Person responsible for ensuring that an agency complies with privacy requirements, manages privacy risks, and considers the privacy impacts of all agency actions and policies that involve personal information.

 session